-A statement from Ashley Moody, owner of Ashley Nicole Affair:
+A statement Regarding Covid-19 from Ashley Nicole Affair

 The way that we are trying to approach it is in a situation that leaves everyone as happy as they can be, but also our number one concern is always going to be the safety and health of our couples and their guests.
 We understand that this is the most anticipated day of your life and only happens once, we don’t think anyone deserves to have that experience taken away from them.
 We also hope that you can understand that we are just as devastated as you are and are unexpectedly struggling.
 We still have a roof that we need to keep over our heads, we still have medical bills, private paid health insurance that costs us much as our mortgage, and tiny mouths to feed.
 It is so disheartening to hear that fellow industry vendors are facing so many cancellations that they are given backlash for retaining the deposit - remember, the 20-50% deposit is now them figuring out how to live off of a payout of 20-50% of their anticipated income.

 Corporate companies are having to face laying off employees, severely cutting their hard working employees pay, or begging their employees to take unpaid leave.
 Not everyone who works for a corporation is being taken care of as much as an employee of Disney and we can safely say that most of them are facing a financial crisis.

 The situation is changing daily.
 It is hard to give any updates because things are happening so quick that we have to come up with solutions, as quick as possible.
 I have been told you can purchase wedding day insurance, the only one still taking clients is Event Helper, but it does NOT cover pandemics.
 I would speak with an attorney or a licensed specialist if purchasing wedding day insurance is something that could offer you additional coverage for your big day.